cdsapp/general_tools/PACS/PACS_arm64/README.md

 - before the SUMMARY, every hit is repeated only the queried nodes
 - texts in the SUMMARY with hits are highlighted yellow
 - a window in PACS can strip lemmata from results sentences (f. below)

-Note: As packaged, PACS will work only on macos arm64.
-To determine if your Mac has this architecture, open Terminal and enter uname -m.
-It will display either arm64 or x64.

 ### 1. Prerequisites
 a.
 Install CorpusSearch2 (CS2) https://corpussearch.sourceforge.net/CS.html